Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 > **"Data is the fuel that powers machine learning.
 Without good data, even the best algorithms fail."**

-Before we can build any machine learning model, we need data—and not just any data, but high-quality, clinically validated data that represents the patterns we want our model to learn.
+Before we can build any machine learning model, we need dataand not just any data, but high-quality, clinically validated data that represents the patterns we want our model to learn.
 This section explains every dataset we use, why we chose it, where it came from, and how we prepared it for training.

 ---